 A Travel Volunteer Project in Costa Rica

-for SUNY PLATTSBURGH
+For SUNY PLATTSBURGH

-Join SUNY Plattsburgh students and experience the beauty and spirituality of this natural wonderland!
+Experience the beauty and spirituality of this natural wonderland!

 Costa Rica offers you one of the world’s greatest collections of rain forests, wild rivers, historic culture, mountains and volcanoes.
 With its unique combination of beauty and spirituality, it’s the ultimate refreshment for your body, mind and soul.